 Development of assessment across the schools in North West Leicestershire

-The ACE Partnership was established in 2011.
-It has six member schools from the Ashby, Ibstock and Coalville area, comprising two upper schools (Ashby and King Edward VII) and four high schools (Castle Rock, Ibstock, Ivanhoe and Newbridge).
-These six schools work in partnership to ensure that their students achieve the best possible outcomes during their time in ACE Partnership schools.
+The Pathway system was developed by the six upper schools from the Ashby, Ibstock and Coalville area, comprising two upper schools (Ashby and King Edward VII) and four high schools (Castle Rock, Ibstock, Ivanhoe and Newbridge).

-ACE schools have been working together closely over the last two years to design a common curriculum and assessment system.
-This will ensure that all students in ACE Partnership schools share an entitlement to the same core of knowledge, understanding and skills (known as the core curriculum) throughout high school.
+The six schools worked closely together to design a common curriculum and assessment system.
+This will ensure that all students in the area share an entitlement to the same core of knowledge, understanding and skills (known as the core curriculum) throughout high school.

-It will also ensure that students are assessed at the end of their time in ACE Partnership high schools in a consistent way.
-The system is known as the Pathway system.
+It also ensures that students are assessed at the end of their time in at the high schools in a consistent way.

-Subject groups across the ACE partnership have agreed statements of attainment for 5 pathways, differentiated according to standards on entry.
+Subject groups across the schools have agreed statements of attainment for 5 pathways, differentiated according to standards on entry.
 The pathways have been written to build in high expectations for students from KS2-4.

 These pathways are described as follows: